taleshmm/SHIFT_BookStore_V.2-MongoDB/README.md

 3. Open the terminal and navigate to the root folder of the project.

+4. **Important Note**: To use the file reading functions, move the files from the "others" folder located in the test files directory to the project's root directory.

-4. Execute the `main.py` file using the following command:
+5. Execute the `main.py` file using the following command:

-5. Follow the instructions in the terminal to interact with the application.
+6. Follow the instructions in the terminal to interact with the application.
 Use the numeric options to select the desired action.

 ## Project Structure